ktaylor63/southeast/site/content/articles/the-woodpeckers-journey.md

 ---
 draft: true
 title: 'The woodpecker’s journey'
+author: 'Dan Chapman <br>Video by Nicole Vidal'
 subtitle: 'Translocating endangered birds from one forest to another helps speed species recovery'
 description: 'It was getting dark.
 A light rain fell.
 Distant thunder rolled across the steamy, late-summer sky.
 The hunters were apprehensive.
 Their prey: endangered red-cockaded woodpeckers.'
-author: 'Dan Chapman and Nicole Vidal, videographer'
 date: '2017-11-11'
 tags:
     - Alabama